cyberark/secretless-broker/test/plugin/README.md

+# DANGER: API OVERHAUL IN PROGRESS

+**The plugin API is changing, and is now private.
+These tests will be turned back on, after appropriate modifications, once the new API is stable.**

+# OLD README

 This folder includes smoke tests for the external plugin interface.
 It implements an example plugin and verifies that it works as expected.